Specifications for MSE Trials for North Atlantic Albacore

 Yield Mean catch (long term) \(Clon\) Mean catch from 15 to 25 years

-Stability Mean absolute proportional change in catch \(Cc\) Mean of \(\mid\frac{C_y - C_{y-1}}{C_{y-1}}\mid\)
+Stability Mean absolute proportional change (%) in catch \(Cc\) Mean of \(\mid\frac{C_y - C_{y-1}}{C_{y-1}}\mid\)

 Stability Standard deviation in catch \(Csd\) Catch standard deviation

-Stability Probability of shutdown \(pShw\) Proportion of years that TAC=0
+Stability Probability of shutdown \(PShw\) Proportion of years that TAC=0

-Stability Probability of TAC change over a certain level \(pTX\) Proportion of management cycles when the ratio of change \(\frac{TAC_y - TAC_{y-1}}{TAC_{y-1}} > 10\%\)
+Stability Probability of TAC change over a certain level \(PTcx\) Proportion of management cycles when the ratio of change \(\frac{TAC_y - TAC_{y-1}}{TAC_{y-1}} > 10\%\)

 6.1 Examples